logicalclocks/hops-docs/docs/user_guide/tensorflow/hops.rst

 If you are using a framework such as TensorFlow you can read data directly from your project, since TensorFlow supports the HDFS filesystem and therefore HopsFS.

 This section is directed towards users that may want to use other frameworks such as *PyTorch* or *Theano* that do not support directly reading from HDFS.
 In this case the solution is to download the datasets to the executor running your code and then feed it in your program.
-In order to easily copy datasets to and from your executor's working space and your HopsWorks project, the ``hdfs.copy_from_project`` and ``hdfs.copy_to_project`` functions should be used.
+In order to easily copy datasets to and from your executor's working space and your Hopsworks project, the ``hdfs.copy_from_project`` and ``hdfs.copy_to_project`` functions should be used.

 ::

-    # -- How to copy a dataset from your HopsWorks project --
+    # -- How to copy a dataset from your Hopsworks project --

     # When using the Python Kernel
     # This code will copy the file mydata.json in the Resources dataset and place it in the root of your PDIR directory